isomerpages/moe-nationaljc/_experience/Character/Sexuality Education (JC).md

 <b>OVERVIEW OF NATIONAL JUNIOR COLLEGE’S SEXUALITY EDUCATION PROGRAMME FOR 2024</b>

 <li>Sexuality Education is delivered in a holistic manner through the school curriculum.
 The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
-You may click [here](https://go.gov.sg/moe-sexuality-education-scope) for more information on the scope of Sexuality Education in the school curriculum.</li>
+You may click <a href="https://go.gov.sg/moe-sexuality-education-scope">here</a> for more information on the scope of Sexuality Education in the school curriculum.</li>

 <b>Sexuality Education:</b>

 <li>The focus for Sexuality Education at Pre-University is on respectful relationships.
-Specifically, the JC/MI package covers themes of Interpersonal Relationships, Sexual Health, Sexual Behaviour, and Culture, Society and Law woven into the main focus on relationships. </li>
+Specifically, the JC/MI package covers themes of Interpersonal Relationships, Sexual Health, Sexual Behaviour, and Culture, Society and Law woven into the main focus on relationships.</li>

 <b>At National Junior College, the following Sexuality Education lessons will be taught in <u>2024</u>:</b>